stripe/stripe-ios/MIGRATING.md

   * Changes to the `STPCardParams` object after setting `cardParams` no longer mutate the object held by the `STPPaymentCardTextField`
   * Changes to the object returned by `STPPaymentCardTextField.cardParams` no longer mutate the object held by the `STPPaymentCardTextField`
   * This is a breaking change for code like: `paymentCardTextField.cardParams.name = @"Jane Doe";`
+* `STPPaymentIntentParams.returnUrl` has been renamed to `STPPaymentIntentParams.returnURL`.
+Xcode should offer a deprecation warning & fix-it to help you migrate.

 ### Migrating from versions < 13.1.0
  * The SDK now supports PaymentIntents with `STPPaymentIntent`, which use `STPRedirectContext` in the same way that `STPSource` does